Carefully read and understand the following rules before submitting contest entries.

 - 1-2-3-3.
 One first-place award, one second-place award, and two third-place awards are granted.
 Each entry involved in the tie receives a third-place award because there are two entries that scored higher.

-Surprisingly, two entries tie for highest score, and three entries tie for the next-highest score.
+To everyone's surprise, two entries tie for highest score, and three entries tie for the next-highest score.

 - 1-1-3-3-3.
 Two first-place awards are granted.
 Each entry involved in the second tie receives a third-place award because there are two entries that scored higher.

-Amazingly, four entries tie for highest score.
+To our universal amazement, four entries tie for highest score.

 - 1-1-1-1.
 Four first-place awards are granted.
 No other ranked awards are granted.